CRSplitter/mean_squad/backend/README.md

 ..* contains the configuration files that will be used.
 Such as setting up passpoer JS.
 6. middlewares
 ..* contains middleware functions
-6. middlewares
+7. public
-..* contains middleware functions
+..* contains public assets used

 ## Coding Conventions